saikumarmk/website/urara/guide-to-tech-3/+page.md

 - Logical Reasoning
 - Personality tests

 Not much can be said about these tests, and there's not much I can suggest to prepare for them.
 They're relatively basic and are often employed by **the banks**, or other non-tech organisations.
 Prosple has a [guide](https://au.prosple.com/interviews/top-5-tips-for-surviving-psychometric-testing) on how to survive a psychometric test and outlines what you may expect from a test.
 If you feel the need to brush up on this type of test, the [Careervidz'](https://www.youtube.com/watch?v=vowwzQx-fGY&list=PLCcteVWYyBts9bff--pGdSAGs8UeExjlF) link on the guide covers a variety of questions.
 You are often allowed a scientific calculator and are recommended to make use of it whenever possible.

-### Companies that use this assessment

-It would honestly be easier to list the companies that don't start with psychometric tests...

-- The Big 4 banks (+Macquarie) and accounting firms are known for starting with psychometric tests
-- Amazon and Xero also incorporate some personality tests in their initial assessments
-- Telstra and Optus use psychometric tests
-- Various government roles also use psychometric tests
+However, there are more interesting assessments ahead, that test applicants with games as well.

-## Esoteric Tests
+### Esoteric Tests (Cognitive Tests/Games)

 Zap-N thought it would be funny to turn [Cooking Mama](https://youtu.be/DtZtbDA1wSY?t=160) into an assessment that tests your reaction time.
 Or better yet, how about [that game where you can pump it as many times as you want, but you lose if it pops](https://www.youtube.com/watch?v=UcLrdhGBQ9M).
 In case you're completely lost on what I'm talking about, **Optiver**, [and some other companies](https://www.tiktok.com/@jamesleonidas2/video/7283692043765894442) use more esoteric assessments such as Grill Master and the Balloon Game to measure your reaction time, how you approach risk tolerance, and so on.